uvarc/rc-website/content/post/2021-june-maintenance.md

 The following table shows the detailed version changes for all affected modules.
 Please note:
 - The Python version is upgraded to 3.8.8 unless otherwise stated.
-- The new version replaces the current.
+- The new version replaces the current default.
 If the new version is `-`, that means the module version remains the same.
 - In some cases, the module load command is different.
 Check `module spider <module>/<version>` if you cannot load a module.
 - If you must use a particular module with an older Python version, please [create your own conda environment](/userinfo/rivanna/software/anaconda/#running-python2-and-python3-using-virtual-environments).